IMPROVING LIVES BY PIONEERING

 The West Virginia University Rockefeller Neuroscience Institute and WVU Medicine, announced the launch of a first-in-the-U.S. clinical trial using deep brain stimulation for patients suffering from treatment-resistant opioid use disorder.
 Read full story here.

-Dr. Maria Simbra of Pittsburgh’s KDKA interviews Dr. Ali Rezai about the West Virginia University Rockefeller Neuroscience Institute being the first in the world to open the blood brain barrier to treat a patient with Alzheimer’s disease.
+Neurological surgeons, neurologists, and neuropsychologists at the West Virginia University Rockefeller Neuroscience Institute were the first in the world to use focused ultrasound to treat a patient with Alzheimer’s disease.
 Judi is the first patient to undergo the phase II clinical trial.